15 Sites Like Craigslist to Buy (or Sell)

 Summary

 Craigslist is a longstanding site that’s helped millions of people sell items they no longer need or want.
-The simplicity of the site makes it attractive to use.
-The fact that it’s free to list and sell also helps to make Craigslist popular.
+The site’s simplicity makes it attractive to use, and the fact that it’s free to list and sell also helps to make it popular.

 Craigslist’s long buying and selling history and easy-to-use site make it popular among many buyers and sellers.
 You can find just about anything you want on the site.